amirap/Machine-Learning/README.md

 This repository contains source code to some mini Machine Learning (ML) projects.
 These are my pet projects to get hands-on experience in common ML algorithms.
 The projects and data come from different sources incl. codeacademy and Kaggle.

 ## 02 ML_LinearRegression_TheFunction
 This code is for Linear Regression function.
 [Scikit-learn](https://scikit-learn.org/stable/) has ready-to-use Linear Regression models.
-But in this code, I have wriiten Linear Regression function from scratch using Pyhton libraries such as NumPy, Pandas, and Matplotlib.
+But in this code, I have written the Linear Regression function from scratch using Pyhton libraries such as NumPy, Pandas, and Matplotlib.

 You can access the code [here](https://github.com/amirap/Machine-Learning/blob/master/02%20ML_LinearRegression_TheFunction.ipynb)